28/JavaPOP3MailClient/README.md

 ## Usage

-Download the release, add some hosts to conf/hosts.properties file and run the standalone jar.
+Download the release, extract, add some hosts to hosts.properties file and run the standalone jar.

 ## License